David Cecil, 6th Marquess of Exeter: Politician

 Burghley was a member of the Conservative and Unionist Party and served as MP for Peterborough from 1931 until 1943.
 He was elected in the 1931 general election, defeating the sitting Labour MP J. F. Horrabin.
 Burghley was returned to the House of Commons in the 1935 general election.
 He was for many years Chairman of the Junior Imperial League.
 Burghley resigned his Commons seat in 1943 to take up appointment as Governor of Bermuda, a post in which he served until 1945.

 Family

 The Marquess of Exeter was a descendant of William Cecil, 1st Baron Burghley, chief minister and, later, treasurer to Queen Elizabeth I. On his death the title passed to his brother, Lord Martin Cecil.

-Lord Burghley married firstly on 10 January 1929, Lady Mary Theresa Montagu Douglas Scott (4 March 1904 – 1 June 1984), fourth daughter of Sir John Montagu Douglas Scott, 7th Duke of Buccleuch & 9th Duke of Queensberry, and Lady Margaret Alice "Molly" Bridgeman.
+Lord Burghley married firstly on 10 January 1929, his second cousin, Lady Mary Theresa Montagu Douglas Scott (4 March 1904 – 1 June 1984), fourth daughter of John Montagu Douglas Scott, 7th Duke of Buccleuch & 9th Duke of Queensberry, and Lady Margaret Alice Bridgeman.
+They were cousins through their common descent from Richard Lumley, 9th Earl of Scarbrough.
 They had four children before divorcing in 1946: